ArrayIndexOutOfBound/Speed-Outcast-Randomizer/README.md

 #### `cg_enableRandJumpHeight` (0 or 1)
 Random jump height with every jump.
 From 1/3 the normal jump without force to double the height with jump force 3.

+#### `cg_enableRandJumpStrength` (0 or 1)
+Random jump strength with every jump.
+From the normal jump without force to quadruple the Z velocity with jump force 3.

 #### Todos
 - Random projectiles every shot
 - Random sounds